Loading...

 Sales

 Records show that sales for this album were dramatically declining, with only 1,943 copies sold in 1967 (variation LP.2108.2.1) (source: P. Hemmingsen, The Beatles’ Canadian Discography part.
 3).
-Although we do not have sales figures for 1968, it is believed, considering the steady decline between 1964 and 1967, that very few more copies were sold the following year.
+Although we do not have sales figures for 1968, it is believed, considering the steady decline between 1964 and 1967, that even fewer copies were sold the following year.
 That being said, the stereo release (LP.2108.2.3) might have caused a small spike in sales, briefly reinvigorating interest.